 Accepting the order from the buyer allows the relationship with the customer and supplier to get going.
 Also, new sales, especially from large orders, are always a mood booster for the entire team.

-What industry do companies qualify for Purchase Order Financing?
+What corporates qualify for Purchase Order Financing?

 The industries qualify for purchase order financing are characterised by large orders from suppliers.
 The business relationship may also be not bound to the domestic border.
 Purchase Order Finance also applies to international / cross-borders orders.
 Some industries are: